MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/modern-authentication/turn-on-modern-auth.md

 ## Supported Topologies

-Here are the supported topologies and the commands to support them.
+Here are the supported topologies and the commands to configure them.

 |Column1  |External  |Internal  |Comments  |